Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Thursday, 2022-03-24 07:29:43

+Try to code every day.
+My issue is I am so busy where will I find the time to code everyday?
+First pick the foundation.
+For me the foundation is JS (full stack) and python with GraphQL to manage data.
+Now that I picked my foundation how do I build it and build with it?

+My solution is to start with doing some browser JS.
+While I am at work I will open the Google Chrome browser Developer Console and code live in there.
+I am limited what I can at work but I think it should be possible to code a little in-between calls.

+Finish my python tutorials and start using it on Tezos OSS projects so I can keep that skill strong.

+Not sure how to manage GraphQL yet.
+I will start with JS and figure out the rest as time passes.
+I don't have too, and I can't do it all in one day anyway!

+Much Love to my Fam!

+~"Just have fun doing it!"
+-- Fodé

 ## Wednesday, 2022-03-23 07:28:58

 Yesterday I signed up for the Vanilla JS Academy by Chris Ferdinandi.
 Looking forward to reviewing some JS materials as I build my coding skills back up.
 I have been working a job for the past, almost, three years.
 I do SQL all day.
 Just simple queries.
 That is not enough for me.
 I stay because I need to make money but I want to work on something more fulfilling for me.
 This is all part of it.